 As discussed earlier, one of the most annoying challenges for an Amazon seller, for example, is that they can’t target those who clicked their ad and went to Amazon.
 Their pixel isn’t on Amazon, so a Website Custom Audience wouldn’t be possible.

 Let’s say that you have an initial prospecting ad that promotes your product, sending them to Amazon.
 How do you remarket to those who initially engaged with that ad?
 Right now, your options are limited.
 If you used a video, you could target those who watched that video.
-You could also target a Page Engagement custom audience, which allows you to reach anyone who has clicked on any post or ad.
+You could also target a The total number of actions users took on your Facebook Page and posts that were attributed to your ads.
+Page engagement can include liking your Page, reacting to a post, checking in to your location, clicking a link, and more.
+More custom audience, which allows you to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More anyone who has clicked on any post or ad.
 That’s not ideal either.

 But, what about a custom audience based on Outbound Clicks?
 It wouldn’t matter whether your pixel exists on the external website.
 You could target anyone who clicked on your ads to an external website.